Genie Tree and Degrees of Freedom of the Symmetric MIMO Interfering Broadcast Channel: Information Theoretic Maximal DoF

-In \cite{Jafar_IAchainKcell}, a \emph{decomposition DoF bound} was introduced, which is the DoF per user achieved by asymptotic IA for $G$-cell $M \times N$ MIMO-IC.
-It was obtained as $MN/(M+N)$ by decomposing the antennas at both transmitter and receiver.
+For the $G$-cell $M \times N$ MIMO-IC, the \emph{decomposition DoF bound} was derived as $d^{\mathrm{Decom}}=MN/(M+N)$.
+It was a lower-bound of DoF per user introduced in~\cite{Jafar2010DoF} and achievable by the asymptotic IA through decomposing the antennas of both BSs and users.

-Using the similar way by decomposing the antennas at the BSs,\footnote{Since we consider finite spatial extension, the number of antennas at the BS is no necessary to be an integers.} the $G$-cell $K$-user $M \times N$ MIMO-IBC will reduce to a $GK$-cell $M/K\times N$ MIMO-IC.
-According to the results for MIMO-IC \cite{Jafar_IAchainKcell}, we can obtain the decomposition DoF bound for the MIMO-IBC as $M/K \cdot N/(M/K+N)=MN/(M+KN)$, which is achievable by asymptotic IA.
+Using the similar way of decomposing the antennas of the BSs, a $G$-cell $K$-user $M \times N$ MIMO-IBC network can be decomposed to a $GK$-cell $M/K\times N$ MIMO-IC network.\footnote{Since we consider finite spatial extensions, the number of antennas is no necessary to be an integer.} Then, the \emph{decomposition DoF bound} for the symmetric MIMO-IBC network can be obtain as